Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: dyons on the lattice

-On the lattice, in the pure gauge theory one can use an external quark propagator in the adjoint representation to look for isolated zero modes.
+On the lattice, in the pure gauge theory one can use an external quark propagator to look for isolated zero modes.
 To ensure these are not lattice artifacts, it is imperative to use a Dirac propagator with exact chiral symmetry, such as the overlap operator \cite{Ginsparg:1981bj,Kaplan:1992bt,Narayanan:1993zzh,Narayanan:1993sk,Narayanan:1993ss,Narayanan:1994gw,Luscher:1998pqa}.

-This was done previously by Edwards, Heller, and Narayanan \cite{Edwards:1998dj}.
-With more modern techniques, it should be possible to establish the existence of $\mathbb{Z}_N$ dyons with certainty very close to the continuum limit \cite{karthik:2022}.

-Fodor {\it et al.} performed simulations in a $SU(3)$ gauge theory using an external quark propagator in the sextet representation \cite{Fodor:2009nh}.
+Using an external quark propagator in the adjoint representation, then, one can look for isolated $\mathbb{Z}_N$ dyons.
+This was first done by Edwards, Heller, and Narayanan \cite{Edwards:1998dj}, who found evidence for fractional topological charge.
+Their lattices were coarse, however.
+With present techniques and much finer lattices it should be possible to establish the existence of fractional topological charge close to the continuum limit \footnote{Fodor {\it et al.} performed simulations in a $SU(3)$ gauge theory using an external quark propagator in the sextet representation \cite{Fodor:2009nh}.
 As they discuss, the sextet representation is sensitive to the presence of objects with topological charge $1/5$, and for which they see no evidence.
-However, this does not exclude the appearance of objects with charge $1/3$.

-With the overlap operator, one would look for configurations with zero modes.
-Given that, it is then possible to compute the eigenvector as a function of position.
-This will allow an estimation of the size of the object with a given topological charge.
+However, this does not exclude the appearance of objects with charge $1/3$.}.
+With the overlap operator, one would look for configurations with (almost) zero modes; from the eigenvector, one could estimate the position and size of the object.

+We stress that unless there are boundary conditions which are twisted with respect to $\mathbb{Z}_N$ \cite{tHooft:1980kjq,tHooft:1981nnx}, then the net topological charge will always be integral.
+Even so, it should be possible from the eigenvectors to see if N $\mathbb{Z}_N$ dyons are tightly bound into instantons, or if $\mathbb{Z}_N$ dyons and anti-dyons form a dense liquid of objects with fractional topological charge.

-Further, especially in the vacuum, it is not clear what the space-time structure of the tangled dyon worldlines is, especially at distances which are smaller than that for the confinement scale.
-This may help explain why lattice studies of the topological structure do not find evidence for a simple instanton, concentrated at close to a single point in spacetime \cite{Horvath:2002yn,Ahmad:2005dr,Horvath:2005rv,Lian:2006ky,Thacker:2010zk,Thacker:2011sz,Alexandru:2021pap}.
+In the confining phase of a gauge theory surely the worldlines of the $\mathbb{Z}_N$ dyons are tangled, both with themselves and those of other dyons and anti-dyons.
+This is especially true if the the size of the dyons is on the order of the confinement scale.
+This may help explain why lattice studies by Horvath {\it et al.} do not find evidence for a simple instanton, concentrated about a single point in spacetime, but for an extended structure \cite{Horvath:2002yn,Ahmad:2005dr,Horvath:2005rv,Lian:2006ky,Thacker:2010zk,Thacker:2011sz,Alexandru:2021pap}.